What are Rich Snippets and How to Get Them?

 Rethinking and expanding rich snippets

 So far, rich results have evolved by leaps and bounds and made the SERP look much more diverse.
-The experiments with new designs and behaviors for rich results are ongoing and take the user experience on SERPs to the next level.
+The experiments with new designs and behaviors for rich snippets are ongoing and take the user experience on SERPs to the next level.
 Some types of searches return the users the so-called interactive or enriched search results: job postings, recipes, events, and products, just to name a few.
-And more advanced features are coming.
+And more advanced features are coming in at an exponential rate.

 Although the primary goal of rich snippets is to improve user experience, their implementation has a side effect.
 Rich results put website owners who have greater development resources at an advantage over those who can’t leverage structured data at scale.

-At the moment, Google lists the 31 most commonly used rich snippet markup types for rich results on their search gallery.
-But the full list of schemas currently includes 792 items and is gradually extended as new types of structured data are used by search engines to provide better search results.
-Let’s look at some rich snippet examples that generate rich results on Google SERPs.
+At the moment, Google lists the 37 most commonly used rich snippet markup types for rich results on their search gallery.
+But the full list of schemas currently includes 806 items and is gradually extended as new types of structured data are used by search engines to provide better search results.
+Let’s look at some rich snippets that generate rich results on Google SERPs.

 Rich results that belong in every industry